 A student is eligible so long as s/he meets the definition of a qualified person with a disability; i.e., has or has had a physical or mental impairment which substantially limits a major life activity, or is regarded as disabled by others.
-The student is not required to need to be protected.
+The student is not required to need special education in order to be protected.